 Hello everyone!
 My name is Lisa, but most people call me Voo.
 Today, whilst Haydn is probably off doing something awesome, I’ll be filling in with a guest post crafted lovingly just for you.

 You may not think of yourself as a gamer, but chances are that at some point you’ve used your computer/tablet/phone to play a videogame.
-Whether you’ve played 100 games or just the one, you’re technically now one of the millions of people that get called ‘gamers’.
+Whether you’ve played 100 games or just the one or if you even play games for real money, you’re technically now one of the millions of people that get called ‘gamers’.
 The natural reaction to this, especially if you don’t consider yourself a fan of video games, is to rally against the implication that you’re some sort of geek sat in their bedroom playing World or Warcraft or some dude-bro sat playing the latest instalment of Call of Battlefield Zombie Ghost Dog – whatever the kids call it.
 Angry Birds, Farmville, Flappy Bird, Words with Friends… These are just a few games that you might have played and though nothing of it, but by playing them you’ve been made part of the demographic and games companies use your details to make more of those titles that you’re likely to play.
 You’re part of the reason they exist, are popular and profitable, you’re driving an industry and it’s all about games.

 Rage inducing, screen-breaking games.
 They’re a thing.